 The federal government recently issued regulations outlining the requirements that Walsh College must follow if a student withdraws from all classes after receiving federal financial aid.
 The College's revised financial aid refund policy is listed below.

 Here's what happens to your tuition charges if you drop all your classes:

-- For course dropped through the eighth day of the semester the College will refund 100% of tuition.
-You will be responsible for the Registration/Technology fee as well as bookstore and any other charges.
+- For course dropped through the eighth day of the semester the College will refund 100% of tuition and fees.
+You will be responsible for bookstore and any other charges.

 - For courses dropped between the ninth and fourteenth day of the semester, the College will refund 50% of tuition.
-You will be responsible for the remaining 50% and the Registration/Technology fee as well as bookstore and any other charges.
+You will be responsible for the remaining 50% of tuition, plus fees, bookstore and any other charges.

-- If you drop all courses after day 14, you will be responsible for all tuition and fee charges.
+- If you withdraw all courses after day 14, you will be responsible for all charges.